► Mini Electric hatch driven

 ► EV has up to 145-mile range

-And before we get into it, this isn't actually the first electric Mini.
+This isn't technically the first electric Mini.
 This latest generation does have a plug-in hybrid Countryman, and BMW experimented with the Mini E back in 2008, but only 600 were built and leased.
 The compromises were huge – the rear seats vanished, boot space shrank and the EV hardware added 350kg.
 Lessons learnt from that car fed into development of the i3, but even BMW engineers admit they didn't anticipate how quickly battery technology and affordability would improve by now.
 So it's a neat completion of the circle that the i3 is now donating its EV heart to its Mini cousin.

 It's called the Mini Electric in the UK but, in other markets, it's named the Mini Cooper SE.
 As such, you'll still find the Cooper S badge on the back of it.

 What exactly is under the skin?